kosli-dev/cli/docs.kosli.com/content/legacy_ref/v2.1.0/kosli_report_evidence_artifact_junit.md

 ## Synopsis

 Report JUnit test evidence for an artifact in a Kosli flow.
-All .xml files from --results-dir are parsed.
-If there are no failing tests and no errors the evidence is reported as compliant.
-Otherwise the evidence is reported as non-compliant.
 The artifact SHA256 fingerprint is calculated (based on --artifact-type flag) or alternatively it can be provided directly (with --fingerprint flag).

 ```shell